brandenbonaby/hyperv-testing/README.md

-    My testing tool for the hyperv drivers in the linux kernel, you'll need to make sure to compile your kernel using menuconfig to turn HYPERV_TESTING on in kernel (5.3)<rc5>+.
+    My testing tool for the hyperv drivers in the linux kernel, you'll need to make sure to compile your kernel using menuconfig to enable HYPERV_TESTING.
+NOTE* this is only available in kernel versions (5.3.0<rc6>) and up.

-    Currently this will inject delays into host to guest communications.
+<h4> Current testing methods: </h4>

+   1. delay

 <h2> usage:  </h2>

-vmbus_testing [-s] [0|1] [-q] [-p] <debugfs-path>
+    vmbus_testing delay [-e|-E] -t [value] [value] [-p] <debugfs-path>
+    vmbus_testing [disable_single | d] -p <debugfs-path>
+    vmbus_testing [disable_all    | D]
+    vmbus_testing [view_all       | V]
-vmbus_testing -s [0|1] [-q] -p <debugfs-path> delay -d [buffer-delay-value] [message-delay-value]
+    vmbus_testing [view_single    | v] -p <debugfs-path>
-vmbus_testing [-q] delay [buffer-delay-value] [message-delay-value] -E
-vmbus_testing [-q] delay [buffer-delay-value] [message-delay-value] -D
-vmbus_testing [-q] disable-all
-vmbus_testing [-q] view [-v|-V]
     vmbus_testing --version

 <h2> positional arguments: </h2>

-    delay                 Delay buffer/message reads in microseconds.
+    ddelay                 Delay the ring buffer interrupt or the ring buffer message reads in microseconds.
-    disable-all           Disable ALL testing on all vmbus devices.
-    view                  View testing on vmbus devices.
+    disable_all    (D)     Disable ALL testing on ALL vmbus devices. disable_single (d)     Disable ALL testing on a SINGLE vmbus device. view_all       (V)     View the test state for ALL vmbus devices. view_single    (v)     View the test values for a SINGLE vmbus device.

 <h2> optional arguments: </h2>

     -h, --help             show this help message and exit

     --version              show program's version number and exit

     -q, --quiet            silence none important test messages

-    -s , --state          Turn testing ON or OFF for a single device.
-The value (1) will turn testing ON.
-The value of (0) will turn testing OFF with the default set to (0).
+<h2> optional arguments: Shared by test methods and arguments postfixed with _single </h2>

+     -h, --help            show this help message and exit -E, --enable_all      Enable the specified test type on ALL vmbus devices.
+     -e, --enable_single   Enable the specified test type on a SINGLE vmbus device.
-    -p , --path           Refers to the debugfs path to a vmbus device.
-If the path is not a valid path to a vmbus device, the program will exit.
-The path must be the absolute path. devices are found in /sys/kernel/debug/hyperv/<device>
+     -p, --path            Debugfs path to a vmbus device.
+The path must be the absolute path to the device.

-<h2> optional arguments: when positional argument 'delay' used </h2>
+<h2> optional arguments: 'delay' specific arguments </h2>

-    -h, --help            show this help message and exit

-    -E, --en_all          Enable Buffer/Message Delay testing on ALL devices.
-                          Use -d option with this to set the values for both the buffer delay and the message delay.
-No value can be (0) or less than (-1).
-If testing is disabled on a device prior to running this command, testing will be enabled on the device as a result of this command.

-    -D, --dis_all         Disable Buffer/Message delay testing on ALL devices.
-A value equal to (-1) will keep the current delay value, and a value equal to (0) will remove delay testing for the specified delay column. only values (-1) and (0) will be accepted but at least one value must be a (0) or a (-1).

-    -d  , --delay-time    Buffer/message delay time.
-A value of (0) will disable delay testing on the specified delay column, while a value of (-1) will ignore the specfied delay column.
-                          The default values are [0] & [0].
-The first column represents the buffer delay value and the second represents the message delay value.
-Value constraints:
+      -t  , --delay_time   Set [buffer] & [message] delay time.
+Value
-                          -1 <= value <= 1000.
+                           constraints: -1 == value or 0 < value <= 1000.
+Use -1

-<h2> optional arguments: when positional argument 'view' used </h2>

-    -V, --view_all        View the test status for all vmbus devices.

-    -v, --view_single     View test values for a single vmbus device.
+                           to keep the previous value for that delay type, or a value > 0 <= 1000 to change the delay time.